arts

 The Survival Strategy

 Learn to use AI editing tools to speed up your post-production workflow — embrace the 68% automation in editing so you can spend more time on the 22% automation in performance.
 Become faster at delivering finished foley by letting AI handle the cleanup while you focus on the creative performance.
+The artists who refuse to use AI tools at all are not preserving their craft; they are pricing themselves out of the schedule constraints that modern productions operate under.

 For the complete task-level data and trend projections, check out the foley artists data page.